 It is impossible for that wish to have brought Goku back to life.
 Prior to Dende’s power-up, Shenlong is unable to bring the same person back to life more than once, even as part of another wish; he brought Goku back to life during the previous story arc on Earth (right before the battle with Nappa & Vegeta).
 Therefore, Goku could not have been dead.

 Additionally, someone who has been killed and brought back to life would presumably not still be in Super Saiyan the entire time.
 Furthermore, wounds are generally healed and the individual brought back to life does not look as if they are still in the middle of a giant life-or-death battle.

 The anime (Dragon Ball Z episode 100) does not help the situation, adding in additional filler material where Gohan drones on and on about how he can no longer feel his father’s ki, and proceeds to fly back to battle with Freeza.
 Just as in the manga, Goku rises up out of the ocean after the wish is made, but the fact still remains that Shenlong could not have brought Goku back to life for a second time at this point in the story.

 This rumor is pure speculation, based on nothing logical.
 Goku and Vegeta had different fathers (Bardock and King Vegeta, respectively), so at the very best, they would be half-brothers.
 Again, this is based on nothing; it is nonsense spouted by fans looking for a connection where none exists.

-They look identical, and early fansubbers did not quite know Japanese, which has led to vast frustration and confusion over the origin of Tullece.
-In Dragon Ball Z Movie 3, Tullece states that there “weren’t that many types” of “expendable lower-level warriors” like themselves.
+The two characters look identical, and with early fansubbers not being expert translators, one can imagine how there came to be vast frustration and confusion over the origin of Tullece.
+In the third Dragon Ball Z movie, Tullece states that there “weren’t that many types” of “expendable lower-level warriors” like themselves.
 This does not mean they had the same parents; rather, it seems to suggest that there were many other similar-looking Saiyans (remembering that statements made in movies do not necessarily relate to the facts and events shown in other continuities).